Birth to 3 Months

 - Did the child's mother have medical problems in pregnancy or delivery (serious illness or injury, drugs or medications)?

 - Did the baby have physical problems at birth?

 - Does the child rub or pull on his/her ear(s) often?

 - Has the child had meningitis?

 - Has the child had multiple ear infections in the past year?

 - Does the child have cold, allergies, and ear infections often?

-For more information about hearing and hearing loss, or speech and language problems, call Idaho CareLine at 2-1-1, or write to:
+For more information about hearing and hearing loss, or speech and language problems, check out our Idaho Sound Beginnings website, call Idaho CareLine at 2-1-1, or write to: